heedley/ubuntu-setup/README.markdown

 This script prepares your Ubuntu Server to run Rails apps.
 Some security settings are also applied like changing the SSH port and blocking all ports but 80 (www), 443 (https) and your SSH port.

-An sudoer user will be created to deploy your application.
+A sudoer user will be created to deploy your application.
 Here's the deployment layout:

     /home/<user>/config/thin.yml          ~> your thin configuration file
     /home/<user>/config/nginx/<user>.conf ~> your nginx application configuration file /home/<user>/releases                 ~> your Capistrano releases directory

 Thin and Nginx are added to boot start, so you're application will be automatically started after restarting the server.